 An EE/CA was completed in 2007 to assess the presence of MEC on the surface at the FUDS.
 An instrument-aided reconnaissance investigation was conducted using metal detectors and visual observations to evaluate the presence of metallic items.
 The EE/CA field team found no evidence of fragments or any specific items with a confirmed or potential explosive hazard during the ground reconnaissance.
-The team did identify significant evidence of prior military activity, such as foxholes and remains of concrete footers indicating the location of the firing point for the Bald Knob impact area and several depressions with magnetic anomalies east of Rocky River Road.
+The team did identify significant evidence of prior military activity, such as foxholes and remains of concrete footers indicating the location of the firing point for the Bald Knob impact area, and several depressions with magnetic anomalies east of Rocky River Road.

-Based on the results of the EE/CA reconnaissance investigation and information contained in the 2001 Archives Search Report (ASR), digital geophysical mapping (DGM) and an intrusive investigation were conducted in 2 areas of the FUDS to assess the presence of subsurface MEC.
+Based on the results of the EE/CA reconnaissance investigation and information contained in the 2001 Archives Search Report (ASR), digital geophysical mapping (DGM) and an intrusive investigation were conducted in two areas of the FUDS to assess the presence of subsurface MEC.
 The investigation included the impact area in the central eastern portion of the site and a small area in the southeast.
-The results of the intrusive investigation confirmed the results of the ASR and the analysis of the aerial historical photographs that indicated ordnance contamination is present within the Property.
-Five MEC items were found during the intrusive investigation.
-Two of the items were identified; one as a 75 mm armor piercing projectile with tracer and the other as a 155 mm high-explosive (HE) projectile.
-The locations of the MEC items are identified in Table 3.
+The results of the intrusive investigation confirmed the results of the ASR and the analysis of the aerial historical photographs indicated ordnance contamination is present within the property.
+Six MEC items were found during the intrusive investigation.
+The type and locations of the MEC items are identified in Table 3.
+None of the MEC items recovered during the EE/CA were located within the boundaries of MRS-07.

 To assess the presence of MC in surface soil at the FUDS, soil sampling was conducted.
 A combination of discrete soil samples and samples using the Cold Regions Research and Engineering Laboratory 7-point wheel composite method were collected from 11 locations, including background, known target areas, and pre-detonation and post-detonation areas within the FUDS.
+Samples were analyzed for explosives by SW8330 and for eight RCRA metals (arsenic, barium, cadmium, chromium, lead, mercury, silver and selenium) by SW6010B/7000.
 Based on the MC sampling results, unacceptable risks associated with MC contamination are not expected at the site.
 The EE/CA recommended interim response alternatives to reduce MEC-related risks until the completion of a remedial investigation and feasibility study (FS).